theRealAph/ScopeLocals/README.md

 credentials available to callees.

 The ultimate caller is the server framework.
-It is resoponsible for initializing an extent local variable with some credentials.
+It is resoponsible for binding an extent local variable to some credentials.
 The framework then runs some piece of code (supplied by the user) that connects to a database.
-The `connectDatabase()` method then uses the credentials set by its caller's caller to determine if its caller may access the database.
+The `connectDatabase()` method, also part of the framework, then uses the credentials bound by its caller's caller (also the framework) to determine if its caller, the user code, may connect to the database.
 It is as if the `connectDatabase()` method has an invisible parameter to represent the caller's credentials, even though the caller itself did not pass them.

+(We assume that the `Credentials` class is not widely accessible and cannot be instantiated by user code.)

 ```
 class ServerFramework {